nagypet/wsstepbystep/README.md

 * Open SSMS and connect to the db with sa/Passw0rd
 * Run the scripts in db\SQLServer\ in the given sequence, to prepare the database
 * Launch the webservice in the usual way

+## step26: Security - Using the Keycloak authentication server